voidwyrm-2/vern/readme.md

 # Vern

-An array programming language whose focus is simplicity, creating complexity from that simplicity, and using as few non-ASCII characters as possible.
+An array programming language whose focus is simplicity, creating complexity from that simplicity.

 ## Example